-Over the last decade, China has become more engaged internationally, including in conflict zones and fragile states of strategic interest to the United States.
-From civil wars in neighboring countries, such as Afghanistan and Myanmar, to more distant conflicts in Africa, China is becoming an increasingly important player in regional and international efforts to mitigate conflict.
-In countries where China exerts a strong influence, its engagement can have a substantial impact on local and international efforts to curb violence and extremism.
+Over the last decade, China has become more engaged in conflict zones and fragile states of strategic interest to the United States.
+From civil wars in neighboring countries, such as Myanmar, to more distant conflicts in Africa, China is an increasingly important player in regional and international efforts to address conflict.
+In countries where China exerts a strong influence, its engagement can have a substantial impact on efforts to curb violence and extremism.

-The United States Institute of Peace is convening a series of bipartisan Senior Study Groups (SSGs) to examine China’s influence on conflict dynamics around the world.
-The SSGs offer new insights into China's objectives and role vis-à-vis various conflicts, and generate recommendations for ways the U.S. government and other key stakeholders may account for China’s impact in their work to prevent and resolve conflict and support lasting peace.
+To better understand these challenges and reduce the risk that the United States might be drawn into a costly foreign war, the United States Institute of Peace convened a series of bipartisan Senior Study Groups (SSGs) to examine China’s influence on conflict dynamics around the world.
+The SSGs offered new insights into China's objectives and role vis-à-vis various conflicts, and generated recommendations for ways the U.S. government and other key stakeholders may account for China’s impact in their work to prevent and resolve conflict and support lasting peace.

 SSG Reports